 Disembark the vessel in the morning after breakfast and transfer as a group to the airport or hotel in Broome.

 Read this itinerary as a guide only; the exact route and program varies according to weather conditions - and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips.com is not responsible for itinerary changes.

 Bilingual Departures: All departures are French/English.

-Group transfer in Broome from ship to airport or hotel; meals onboard ship; Captain’s welcome cocktail and gala dinner; coffee, juice, soft drinks and open bar onboard ship (pouring wines, house champagne, alcohol except premium brands); port taxes; crew gratuities; luggage transfer from pier to the ship and vice versa; 24-hour room service onboard ship; butler service for guests staying in the Owner's Suite, Grand Deluxe Suites, Privilege Suites, and Deck 6 Prestige Suites.
+Group transfer in Broome from ship to airport or hotel; shipboard accommodations; Wi-Fi onboard ship; all meals onboard ship; 24-hour room service; most beverages onboard ship; gratuities onboard ship.
+Butler service for guests staying in the Owner's Suite, Grand Deluxe Suites, Privilege Suites, and Deck 6 Prestige Suites.
 Subject to change without notice.

-Airfare; any ground services before and/or after the cruise other than the ones included; passport and visa fees; travel and medical insurances; personal expenses such as onboard medical consultations and drug prescriptions, spa, internet, laundry and hair salon; other drinks not included in open bar; fuel surcharge may apply.
+Airfare; any ground services before and/or after the cruise other than the ones included; passport and visa fees; travel and medical insurances; personal expenses such as onboard medical consultations and drug prescriptions, spa, laundry and hair salon; premium alcohol; fuel surcharge may apply.